-4) Poland - The record of the Institute of National Memory, the Polish agency entrusted with the prosecution of the crimes committed under the Nazi occupation and Communist rule, is somewhat enigmatic.
-On the one hand, over the past decade it had opened far more new investigations than any other equivalent agency, and as of April 1, 2018 it had 145 ongoing investigations being conducted, by far the largest number in the world.
-On the other hand, the practical results achieved during the past 18 years were relatively disappointing - only one conviction (of Chelmno death camp operative Henryk Mania) and two indictments (of Nazi agent Piotr Wieczorek and Ukrainian Nazi collaborator Michael Karkoc) had been obtained.
+2) Poland - The record of the Institute of National Memory, the Polish agency entrusted with the prosecution of the crimes committed under the Nazi occupation and Communist rule, is somewhat enigmatic.
+On the one hand, over the past decade it opened far more new investigations than any other equivalent agency, and as of January 1, 2021 it had 102 ongoing investigations being conducted, by far the largest number in the world.
+On the other hand, the practical results achieved during the past 20 years were relatively disappointing - only one conviction (of Chelmno death camp operative Henryk Mania) and two indictments (of Nazi agent Piotr Wieczorek and Ukrainian Nazi collaborator Michael Karkoc) had been filed.